The Group's Operations

-Sea Harvest Australia owns 10 of the 18 licenses in Shark Bay.
-Its fleet consists of 12 prawn freezer trawlers, which operate out of Carnarvon, Western Australia.
-Prawn and scallop fishing takes place within the confines of Shark Bay in depths of 10 to 40 metres.
+Sea Harvest Australia owns 25 prawn, 20 Spanish mackerel and 5 fish trawl licences in Shark Bay, Exmouth, Port Samson and Darwin in Western Australia and Northern Territory.
 The western king prawns (Penaeus latisulcatus) and brown tiger prawns (Penaeus esculentus) caught by Sea Harvest Australia are graded by size, plate frozen at sea and packed into market-ready packaging onboard the vessels.

 Trip lengths for the prawn trawlers are in the region of 22 days, thereafter the fleet returns to port to offload at the start of every full moon closure of the fishery.
 The fishery is based on an input control management framework.
 This includes permanent and temporarily closed areas, spatial and temporal controls (including moon closures) to manage the fishing effort and achieve environmental sustainability objectives.

-Sea Harvest Group, through its majority share in Viking Aquaculture, harnesses the skills and expertise of southern Africa’s foremost aquaculturists to produce a complete basket of seafood products for local and international markets.
+Sea Harvest Aquaculture, harnesses the skills and expertise of southern Africa’s foremost aquaculturists to produce a complete basket of seafood products for local and international markets.

 - A species of abalone (Haliotis midae), which is endemic to South Africa and highly valued in Eastern cultures, is grown at the Buffeljags and Diamond Coast abalone farms.
-There are 14 farms that produce approximately 1 200 tons of product per year.
+There are five farms that produce approximately 500 tonnes of abalone and millions of units of oysters per year.

 - Oysters (Crassostrea gigas) are grown in pristine waters in Lüderitz off the coast of Namibia and in Saldanha Bay.

-Sea Harvest Group offers a basket of dairy products through its wholly-owned subsidiary company, Ladismith Cheese, which is situated in the picturesque town of Ladismith in the Western Cape Province of South Africa.
+Sea Harvest Group offers a basket of dairy products through its wholly-owned subsidiaries of Ladismith Cheese and Mooivallei Suiwel.
+Ladismith Cheese is located in the picturesque towns of Ladismith, and Mooivallei in Bonnievale, in the Western Cape Province of South Africa.